 2. Be helpful during the transition

-Do anything you can to ease the transition as you leave.
+After you resign from a job, do anything you can to ease the transition as you leave.
 Offering to help find, interview or train your replacement is a great way to leave a positive impression, as well as increasing confidence in the organisation and their new hire.
 It shows you’re a dedicated and professional employee right up until the last moment, even if your company initially chooses to not accept your resignation.

 3. Show gratitude to the people who have helped you during your time at the company